StreisandEffect/streisand/README.md

 * Every task has been thoroughly documented and given a detailed description.
 Streisand is simultaneously the most complete HOWTO in existence for the setup of all of the software it installs, and also the antidote for ever having to do any of this by hand again.
 * All software runs on ports that have been deliberately chosen to make simplistic port blocking unrealistic without causing massive collateral damage.
 OpenVPN, for example, does not run on its default port of 1194, but instead uses port 636, the standard port for LDAP/SSL connections that are beloved by companies worldwide.
   * *L2TP/IPsec is a notable exception to this rule because the ports cannot be changed without breaking client compatibility*
-* The IP addresses of connecting clients are never logged.
-There's nothing to find if a server gets seized or shut down.

 <a name="services-provided"></a>
 Services Provided